bys9595/GlioMT/README.md

 ```

 ### Label Structure
-To use the code directly, create and use a label file in the format similar to `label_sample.xlsx`.
+To use the code directly, create and use a label file in the format `./data/label_sample.xlsx`.

 ## Training